Urban Pulse Privacy Policy

 We collect personal information:

-5. Why we use your personal information, and our lawful basis
+5. Why we use your personal information

-5.1 To deliver the Urban Pulse service to you
+5.1 To deliver the Urban Pulse service

-5.2 To process payments and prevent fraud
+5.2 To process payments, referrals and prevent fraud

 5.3 To comply with Australian law

-5.4 To improve the product
+5.4 To improve and secure the product

-5.5 To communicate with you about your account
+5.5 To communicate with you

 6. Who we share your personal information with